zirui-ray-liu/Exact/README.md

 cd mem_speed_bench
 python ./arxiv/train_full_batch.py --conf ./arxiv/conf/$MODEL.yaml --n_bits $BIT_WIDTH --kept_frac $FRAC
 ```
 MODEL must be chosen from {gcn, sage, gcn2, gat}, BIT_WIDTH must be chosen from {1,2,4,8}, FRAC is pretty flexible. it can be any float-point number <= 1.0.
-If FACT == 1.0, then the random projection will not be applied.
+If FRAC == 1.0, then the random projection will not be applied.

 If you do not want to apply any quantization, you can change the commend to
 ```